 Can you give an example of a wrap?

-Consider the example of 123 Oak Street which has a market value of $100,000 but has been slow to move.
-There is a first lien in the amount of $50,000 to Apple Bank and a second lien in the amount of $25,000 to Orange Bank which, taken together, result in a $25,000 equity.
-In the usual case (conventional financing), a purchaser should be able to make a down payment and obtain third-party institutional financing so that the seller receives $25,000 at closing and goes merrily on his way.
+Consider the example of 123 Oak Street which is valued at $100,000 but has been slow to move.
+There is a first lien in the amount of $50,000 to Apple Bank and a second lien in the amount of $25,000 to Orange Bank which, taken together, result in $25,000 equity.
+In the usual case, a purchaser should be able to make a down payment and obtain third-party institutional financing so that the seller receives $25,000 at closing and goes merrily on his way.
 But what if the buyer is unable to get traditional financing?
 The solution is a seller-financed wrap note that may be in a premium amount – say $110,000 – which is subordinate to the notes due Apple and Orange Banks.
-As is customary with owner financing, the wrap note will bear a higher than market rate of interest.
-It is secured by a wrap deed of trust that enables the seller to conduct a traditional foreclosure if the buyer defaults on the wrap note.
+The wrap note will likely bear a higher than market rate of interest.
+It will secured by a wrap deed of trust that enables the seller to conduct a traditional foreclosure if the buyer defaults on the wrap note.

 Is this a device to get sub-prime buyers into homes?

 Perhaps, but prudent investors will require the buyer/borrower to have a substantial down payment.
-The seller/lender should evaluate and approve the buyer´s qualifications just as any other lender would – in fact, Dodd-Frank requires this.
-The wraparound should be viewed as a legitimate device to sell property to reasonably qualified buyers who have money to put down and can afford the monthly payments.
-For less qualified buyers, a land trust may be the better option (see our article Land Trusts in Texas).
+The seller/lender should evaluate and approve the buyer’s qualifications just as any other lender would.
+In fact, Dodd-Frank generally requires this.
+The wrap should be viewed as a legitimate device to sell property to reasonably qualified buyers who have money to put down and can afford the monthly payments.
+For less qualified buyers, a land trust may be the better option.
+See Land Trusts in Texas.

 Can wraps be used in conjunction with land trusts?

 Yes.
-There may be circumstances where it may be a good idea to first transfer the property into a land trust and then do a wrap – but this is a more complicated version of the traditional wrap since a trust agreement will also have to be prepared.
+There may be circumstances where it may be a good idea to first transfer the property into a land trust and then do a wrap, but this requires more complex documentation since a trust agreement will also have to be prepared.

 Are wraps just for homes?

 No. Both residential and commercial wraps are possible.
-Commercial liens are more likely, however, to contain provisions that may expressly prohibit a wrap or any transfer without of title without prior lender consent.
-In all cases, but especially in commercial cases, one should carefully review the deed of trust securing the existing lien(s) before proceeding with a wrap.
+Commercial liens are more likely, however, to contain provisions that expressly prohibit any transfer of title without prior lender consent.
+In all cases, but especially in commercial cases, one should carefully review the deed of trust securing existing loans before proceeding with a wrap.

 Why would a seller do a wrap?

-The wrap seller can unload property at full market price – property which would otherwise have to be discounted or sit idly on the market.
-The seller gets at least some cash today (the buyer´s down payment) which either goes into the seller´s pocket or is used to reduce principal on the wrapped note (or a combination of both – this is negotiable).
+The wrap seller can unload property at full market price (or even higher) – property which might otherwise have to be discounted or sit idly on the market.
+The seller gets at least some cash today (the buyer’s down payment) which either goes into the seller’s pocket or is used to reduce principal on the wrapped note (or a combination of both – this is negotiable).
 The seller is then out from under the payment burden, although the seller must continue to remain involved by forwarding payments to the first lienholder.
 The seller also gets the benefit of any spread between the interest rate on the wrapped note and wraparound note.